TechMaz/maze-paths/README.md

 # maze-paths
 Create random maze of specified size with only one path from any place in the maze to the exit.

+Run it with `python mazepaths.py`

 Based on Kruskal's Algorithm for Graphs